-My son is a big fan of Goosebumps; so much so that he watches a Goosebumps film at least once a week.
-In the special features part of the Goosebumps 2 DVD, there are a few science experiments, explained by Slappy the Dummy and demonstrated by the actors in the movie.
+Firstly, welcome to our little science experiment inspired by Goosebumps. (speaking in a ghoulish voice) Likewise, my son is a big fan of Goosebumps; so much so that he watches a Goosebumps film at least once a week.
+In addition, the special features part of the Goosebumps 2 DVD, there are a few Goosebumps science experiments. (explained by Slappy the Dummy, and demonstrated by the actors in the movie).

 Attack of the Gummy Bears

-My son decided that he wanted to try out the Gummy Bears Experiment.
-In this experiment, we needed to find out what will happen to the Gummy Bears when placed into different liquids?
+Subsequently, he decided that he wanted to try out the Goosebumps science Gummy Bears Experiment.
+Thus, in this experiment, we needed to find out what will happen to the Gummy Bears when placed into different liquids?

 What we needed: